-7 Concluding remarks
+7.6 Concluding Remarks

-Exporting matters
+Exporting Matters

 Increasing export is among the highest priorities of any government in both developing and developed countries.
-The reason is that increasing export is expected to lead to higher growth (see Giles and Williams, 2000, and Harrison and Rodríguez-Clare, 2009, for surveys).
+The reason is that increasing export is expected to lead to higher growth (see Giles and Williams 2000; Harrison and Rodríguez-Clare 2009).
 In the last three decades, the proper strategy to increase export was argued to be trade liberalization and the reduction of government intervention in the economy.
-The view has recently changed.
-First, while it cannot be denied that exporting plays an important role in the development process especially for small countries, it is now evident that the link between export and growth is less straightforward than economists were used to think and, as a consequence, needs a careful reconsideration (see for instance Vlastou, 2010).
-Second, it is nowadays more recognized that free trade and no government intervention are not always optimal strategies given the weak economic structure of most developing countries and the presence of numerous market failures.
-Yet, there is still strong disagreement on the way (and how much) governments should intervene to increase export.
-For instance, the World Bank has often argued that the best governments can do is to eliminate the obstacles to the well functioning of market forces and to provide information to exporting firms about destination markets and foreign competitors.
-However, this view is far from being unanimously shared.
+This view has recently changed.
+It is nowadays more recognized that free trade and no government intervention are not always optimal strategies given the weak economic structure of most developing countries and the presence of numerous market failures.
+Yet, there is still strong disagreement on the way (and the measure) in which governments should intervene to increase domestic export.

-(Almost) All countries use EPPs
+(Almost) All Countries Use EPPs

-In this paper we have reviewed the empirical literature on the EPPs that have been implemented in both developing and developed countries.
-The purpose was identifying which practices were successful considering the countries' experiences.
+In this paper we have reviewed the empirical literature on the EPPs that have been implemented in both developing and developed countries in the last few decades.
+The purpose was to identify which practices were successful considering the different countries' experiences.